Tuesday, 26 November 2019

 Osu Kannon

-We planned to come back again another day since we have a few extra days in Nagoya (we purposely spread out our itinerary over a longer time so that we don't have to rush like crazy with a baby).
+We planned to come back again another day since we have a few extra days in Nagoya (we intentionally spread out our itinerary over a longer period so that we don't have to rush with a baby).

 We were planning to have dinner somewhere near our hotel but decided to have dinner at Miyamoto Munashi while walking to Osu Kannon Station.